 Employment Outlook and Salary Information

-Graphic designers earned a median annual wage of $50,370 in 2018, the U.S. Bureau of Labor Statistics (BLS) revealed.
-A 3% growth in employment growth was predicted for this field between 2018 and 2028.
+Graphic designers earned a median annual wage of $53,380 in 2020, the U.S. Bureau of Labor Statistics (BLS) revealed.
+A 4% decline in employment growth was predicted for this field between 2019 and 2029.

 The design credits earned from an AOS in Graphic Design are typically transferable to either a Bachelor of Fine Arts or a Bachelor of Arts program in graphic design.
 While neither degree is superior to the other, the Association of Independent Colleges of Art and Design (AICAD) cites the Bachelor of Fine Arts with a major in graphic design as the more suitable professional credential for aspiring artists and designers who want to become leaders in their fields (www.aicad.org).